manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 - able to move the robot in x and y directions
 - and able to obtain the Odometry information

-Each of the 4 wheels have speciffic:
-- link with the visual, collision and inertial properties
-- joint of continuous type
-- Gazebo plugin as a sort of "driver" to simulate the Kinematics of our rUBot_mecanum.
+Gazebo plugin is a sort of "driver" to simulate the Kinematics of our rUBot_mecanum.

 The **rUBot_mecanum kinematics** describes the relationship between the robot wheel speeds and the robot velocity.
 We have to distinguish:
 - **Forward kinematics**: obtains the robot velocity (linear and angular in /cmd_vel) and POSE (odometry) for speciffic robot wheel speeds